Anirban Bhattacharya: Television

-Anirban has worked in a non fictional television comedy show Apur Sangsar, along with Saswata Chatterjee, which has started to air on Zee Bangla from 26 January.
+Anirban has worked in a non-fictional television comedy show Apur Sangsar, along with Saswata Chatterjee, which has started to air on Zee Bangla from 26 January.
 He has appeared in popular shows of Zee Bangla like Didi No. 1 as guest and Dadagiri Unlimited Season 7 as celebrity contestant.
 The play Awdyo Shesh Rajni (Anirban as lead) was aired on Home Theatre of Colors Bangla.
 He hosted a crime show Hushiar Bangla on Colors Bangla.

 Anirban has now starred in a limited television series Bhoomikanya (approximately 200 episodes), which is produced by Arindam Sil and has started to air on Star Jalsha.
 In this series, Anirban has played the role of the male lead "Ankush", who is a fearless and honest forest ranger.

 Web series

-Anirban works on the web series Byomkesh, where he portrays the title character, Satyaneshi Byomkesh Bakshi, written by Sharadindu Bandyopadhyay.
-This brand new web series airs on Hoichoi Originals (a web platform of Shree Venkatesh Films) from 14 October 2017.
+Anirban worked on the web series Byomkesh, where he portrays the title character, Satyaneshi Byomkesh Bakshi, written by Sharadindu Bandyopadhyay.
+The web series aired on Hoichoi Originals (a web platform of Shree Venkatesh Films) from 14 October 2017.